Dobra (Kupa): Upper Dobra or Ogulin Dobra

 Upper Dobra (Gornja Dobra) or Ogulin Dobra (Ogulinska Dobra) is a typical torrential water with sudden and big changes in volume flow, while the average slope decline is 1.4%.
 A smaller river Kamačnik flows into Dobra near Vrbovsko.
 Until 1957 Dobra was disappearing in Đulin ponor, a ponor in the center of Ogulin.
 The Upper Dobra river was diverted into the system of the Hydroelectric power plant Gojak some 1.5 km upstream of Đula's pit, and by doing that an artificial lake Bukovnik was created.
 From the dam down to Đula's pit the river bed is filled with water that is there only once in a while, whenever there's heavy rainfall which causes the river to overflow the dam.

 Watershed

 Tributaries of the Gornja Dobra include the Vitunjčica, Turković Potok, Zlatinac, Vušljivac, Brozovac, Kamačnik, and others.

-Tributaries of the Donja Dobra include the Bistrica, the Ribnjak, Bosiljevski Potok (subterranean confluence), the Bistrica, the Globornica (with tributary Sušica), Potok Mračinski (subterranean confluence), Potok Draganački (subterranean confluence), Jastrebica and others.
+Tributaries of the Donja Dobra include the Bistrica, the Ribnjak, Bosiljevski Potok (subterranean confluence), the Globornica (with tributary Sušica), Potok Mračinski (subterranean confluence), Potok Draganački (subterranean confluence), Jastrebica and others.